SivaParvathi3112/QA-Learning-Portfolio/Testing_Basics_Notes.md

 Tester Responsibilities:
 Test bug fixes and enhancements, perform regression testing, and help monitor quality in production.

-## Why early involvement reduces cost
+## Why early involvement reduces cost?

 When testers are involved early in the SDLC, they can find problems in requirements or design before code is written.
 Fixing an issue at this stage usually means only updating documents, which is much cheaper than changing code, retesting, and repairing data later.